NASCAR Racers: Broadcast

 Before beginning its proper run in 2000, NASCAR Racers premiered as a special three-part TV movie on November 11, 1999, although subsequent re-airings have the first three episodes separated from each other.
 It ended in 2001, with reruns airing on Disney's Jetix after the company's purchase of the Saban Entertainment library.
 The show was produced before Fox showed NASCAR races, and the show's broadcast history only overlapped with the network's coverage of the real series for one month.

 Home media

-Fox Kids released two VHS volumes of the series in 2000, each with 3 episodes.
+Fox Kids and 20th Century Fox Home Entertainment released two VHS volumes of the series in 2000, each with 3 episodes.

 As with many other Saban Entertainment series, the only major English-language DVD release is by Czech distributor North Video, featuring both Czech and English audio and original video (with English-language text) in the original production order.
 All 26 episodes were released on 8 volumes, from March 9 to June 1, 2010.